Kanheri Caves: More caves

+Kanheri cave 90 sculptures depicting Avalokitesvara, Tara and Bhrkuti.

 Behind and above these is another range, in some parts double, three near the east end being remarkable for the profusion of their sculptures, consisting chiefly of Buddhas with attendants, dagobas, etc...
 But in one is a fine sculptured litany, in which the central figure of Avalokiteswara has a tall female on each side, and beyond each are five compartments, those on the right representing danger from the elephant, lion, snake, fire, and shipwreck; those on the left from imprisonment (?)
 Garuda, Shitala or disease, sword, and some enemy not now recognizable from the abrasion of the stone.

 Cave No.90

 In Cave No.90 is a similar group representing Buddha seated on the Padmasana, on a lotus throne, supported by two figures with snake hoods, and surrounded by attendants in the manner so usual in the Mahayana sculptures of a later age in these caves.
 There are more figures in this one than are generally found on these compositions, but they are all very like one another in their general characteristics.

 Over the cistern and on the pilasters of the veranda are inscriptions which at first sight appear to be in a tabular form and in characters met with nowhere else; they are in Pahlavi.